Implicit vs Unfolded Graph Neural Networks: How Limiting Are Symmetric (Layer-Tied) Propagation Weights?

 \subsection{Fixed-Point Equivalency with Symmetric and Asymmetric Weights}

 In this section we examine situations whereby UGNN models are able to reproduce, up to some inconsequential transform, the fixed points of an IGNN, even when the latter includes an asymmetric propagation weight matrix $W_p$.
-However, because it is challenging to analyze general situations with arbitrary activation functions, we first consider the case where $\sigma$ is an identity mapping; we also assume that $f(X;W_x) = X W_x$ as adopted in \citep{GuC0SG20}.
+However, because it is challenging to analyze general situations with arbitrary activation functions, we first consider the case where $\sigma$ is an identity mapping.
 We then have the following:

-\begin{theorem} For any $W_p \in \mathbb R^{d \times d}$, $W_x \in \mathbb R^{d_0 \times d}$, $X \in \mathbb R^{n\times d_0}$, and $P$ that admit a unique IGNN fixed point $Y^* = PY^*W_p + XW_x$, there exists a $Y' \in \mathbb R^{n\times d'}$, $\tilde W_x \in \mathbb R^{d_0\times d'}$, right-invertible transform $T \in \mathbb R^{d\times d'}$, and symmetric $W_p^s \in \mathbb R^{d'\times d'}$, such that
+\begin{theorem} For any $W_p \in \mathbb R^{d \times d}$, $W_x \in \mathbb R^{d_0 \times d}$, $X \in \mathbb R^{n\times d_0}$, and $P$ that admit a unique IGNN fixed point $Y^* = PY^*W_p + f(X;W_x)$, there exists a $Y' \in \mathbb R^{n\times d'}$, $\tilde W_x \in \mathbb R^{d\times d'}$, right-invertible transform $T \in \mathbb R^{d\times d'}$, and symmetric $W_p^s \in \mathbb R^{d'\times d'}$, such that

-\end{theorem} This result implies that a UGNN model with $\phi = 0$ can produce node-wise embeddings $Y = Y'T$ capable of matching any IGNN fixed-point with arbitrary precision up to some transform $T$.
-And given that $T$ can be absorbed into the meta-loss output layer $g$ from (\ref{eq:meta_loss}) (which is often a linear layer anyway), the distinction is negligible.
+\end{theorem} This result implies that a UGNN model with $\phi = 0$ can produce node-wise embeddings $Y = Y'T$ capable of matching any IGNN fixed-point with arbitrary precision up to transforms $T$ and $\tilde W_x$.
+And given that $T$ can be absorbed into the meta-loss output layer $g$ from (\ref{eq:meta_loss}) (which is often a linear layer anyway), and $\tilde W_x$ can be absorbed into $f$, the distinction introduced by these transforms is negligible.

-Proceeding further, if we allow for nonlinear activation functions $\sigma$, we may then consider a more general, parameterized family of penalty functions $\phi(\by;W_\phi)$ such that the resulting proximal operator increases our chances of finding a UGNN fixed point that aligns with IGNN.
+Proceeding further, if we allow for nonlinear activation functions $\sigma$, we may then consider a more general, parameterized family of penalty functions $\phi({\boldsymbol{y}};W_\phi)$ such that the resulting proximal operator increases our chances of finding a UGNN fixed point that aligns with IGNN.
 However, some care must be taken to control UGNN model capacity to reduce the possibility of trivial, degenerate alignments.
 To this end, we consider proximal operators in the set

 where the matrices $G$ and $C$ can be aggregated into $W_\phi$.
 It is then possible to derive sufficient conditions under which UGNN has optimal solutions equivalent to IGNN fixed points (it remains an open question if a necessary condition can be similarly derived).
 See Appendix for details.